johanasplund/befunge-98/README.md

 optional arguments:
   -h, --help     show this help message and exit
-  -s SPEED       specify the time between each tick (default: 50 ms) -y, --sysinfo  show the environment variables used in the y instruction
+  -s SPEED       specify the time between each tick (default: 50 ms) -o             only show the output of the program in the shell -y, --sysinfo  show the environment variables used in the y instruction
 ```